Stingless bees

 Our aim

-Preserve these tiny life forms that are sentient beings and essential for the survival of the Amazon and indigenous knowledge.
+Preserve these tiny life forms that are sentient beings and essential for the regeneration of the Amazon and survival of indigenous knowledge.

 What we are doing